leang2013/emails-input/README.md

  # Old Browsers

-      For old browsers with not support HTMLElement you can Include this script <script type="text/javascript" src="../src/js/es5.js"></script>
+      For old browsers with not support Custom Elements (https://caniuse.com/#search=components) you can Include this script <script type="text/javascript" src="./emails-input-es5.js"></script>
       In your HTML you need to do this for example: var inputContainerNode = document.querySelector('#emails-input');
           var emailsInput = EmailsInput(inputContainerNode);